- Computational Social Science

 - All Students are required to enroll in the mandatory Student Health Insurance.
 Students who have comparable coverage may request a waiver.
 Please see the Student Health Insurance website for more information.

-- Please see an estimate of livining expenses in the Ithaca area here.
+- Please see an estimate of living expenses in the Ithaca area.

 Mandatory Deposit to Accept Our Offer